Native Mac capture tool, public beta open

-Screen recordings that
+Screen work that polishes itself.

 The workflow